thorntail/thorntail-examples/wildfly-swarm-jaxrs-docker/README.md

 ### Packaging your application

 Run `mvn clean package`.
-A `SwarmDocker-swarm.jar` file be built to your target folder
+A `SwarmDocker-swarm.jar` file will be built to your target folder

 ### Building the Docker image